brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

     ![file-structure](BuildGuide/file-strucuture-1.png)

 2. Then copy the application helm-chart folders to the helm-chart app-generator directory, for the messages poc, the helm-chart directory is already in the expected place.

 3. Create a copy of the ```app_manifest.yaml``` file for redundancy in case becomes necessary to look at it without modifications

 4. Now the ```app_manifest.yaml``` needs to be configured, and this is the most important configuration step since it's the only file that will be needed to build the application.
-The app manifest configuration can be divided into three steps:
+The app manifest configuration can be divided into three parts:

-    1. App manifest configuration
+    - App manifest configuration
-    2. App Metadata Configuration
+    - App Metadata Configuration
-    3. App Setup Configuration
+    - App Setup Configuration

 ### App manifest configuration